shangxinbo/vue-datetimepicker/README.md

 - __sundayFirst__

-  type:Boolean
+  type: Boolean

-  desc: set true to make sunday to be the first day of week.or false to make monday the first
+  desc: set true to make sunday be the first day of the week.false to make monday be the first

-  default:false
+  default: false

 - __min__

-  type:String
+  type: String

   desc: set the min value for user to choose.__Note that it must be apply to the `format`__